 Adults in one-person households have a different profile than parents.
 To begin with, Home Notebooks are used by fewer adults in one-person household than among adults with children, at 43%.
 Smartphone and Tablet usage has grown, although trails usage rates among parents.

 Home Printer use has sagged among single adults, dropping from 68% in 2013 to 63% in 2017.

 Solo adults make up 20% of Connected Adults in 2017, effectively the same rate as in 2013, at 21%.

 The trend is continuing with a multi-device experience for many years to come.
 Although Tablets appeared to be emerging as a third device, most users actively use both a mobile phone and PC.
 While Smartphones are growing in use, they aren’t fully replacing PCs or Tablets for most of user’s activities.
 Although consumers continue to explore and experiment with ways to enjoy what they have, changes in behavior can come slowly.
 The inertia of consumers is a major factor.

 About this TUPdate

 This TUPdate includes a complimentary brief summary of recent MetaFacts TUP (Technology User Profile) research results.
-These results are based on the most-recent results of the MetaFacts Technology User Profile 2016 survey, its 34th wave, with 7,334 respondents (US).
+These results are based on results of the MetaFacts Technology User Profile survey, from 2013 through 2017, its 35th consecutive wave.
+Similar results are available through TUP fielded in Europe and Asia.
 For more information about MetaFacts and subscribing to TUP, please contact MetaFacts.

-Current TUP subscribers can tap into any of the following TUP information used for this analysis or for even deeper analysis.
-This TUPdate is based on the TUP Life Stage section, which is within the TUP 2016 User Profile Chapter.
+Current TUP subscribers may request the supporting TUP information used for this analysis or for even deeper analysis.